brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 This introduces a new kind of bottleneck: the interconnect.
 Within a single node, GPUs may talk over NVLink or NVSwitch, with hundreds of GB/s bandwidth and low latency.
 Across racks, communication shfits to InfiniBand and Ethernet fabrics, where latency is higher and oversubscription looms.
 What looks compute-bound in isolation can become communication-bound at scale.
 For example, an attention layer that runs smoothly on eight GPUs might grind to a halt on 256 if gradient all-reduce saturates the fabric or if pipeline bubbles dominate.

+The training loop is also where parallelism strategies become design choices.
+Should you shard your data and simply average gradients (data parallelism)?
+Split your matmuls across devices (tensor parallelism)?
+Cut the model into layer chunks and run a conveyer belt (pipeline parallelism)?
+Or introduce sparsity with mixtures of experts (MoE)?
+Each strategy trades compute, memory, and communication differently, and the optimal recipe depends on both the model architecture and the topology of your hardware.

+And finally, the training loop is where **failure modes multiply**.
+On a single device, a kernel crash just means restarting the process.
+On a thousand-GPU job, one flaky node can stall everything unless you've built checkpointing, elasticity, and fault tolerance into the loop.
+The reliability of the whole training stack is set here.

+Put simply: the training loop is the art of making many GPUs act like one.
+It's where distributed systems thinking meets numerical optimization.
+And it's the layer where your wall-clock training time is determined - not just by how fast a GPU runs its kernels, but by how efficiency you can keep a fleet of them working together without steppiing on each other's toes.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826
 2. Zhe Jia, Marco Maggioni, Jeffrey Smith, Daniele P. Scarpazza.
 Dissecting the NVIDIA Turing T4 GPU via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1903.07486 [cs.DC], 2019.
 [Online].
 Available: https://arxiv.org/abs/1903.07486